christopherkochaneck/smarthome/README.md

 4. Push to the branch
 5. Create a pull request

+## Testing

+This project includes jest tests to test the endpoints of the project.
+You can simply run the tests by running `$ npm run test` or `$ yarn test`.<br>
+An instance of [Sonarqube](https://www.sonarsource.com/products/sonarqube/) is also running for this project to improve code quality.

 ## Deployment

-<p>The project uses Docker to launch seperate containers for the frontend, backend and database.
-This should make it easy to deploy and update the Containers for UI, API and Database.</p>
+The project uses Docker to launch seperate containers for the frontend, backend and database.
+This should make it easy to deploy and update the Containers for UI, API and Database.<br>

-<p>You can find the Docker files aswell as the docker-compose.yml in the following directories:</p>
+You can find the Docker files aswell as the docker-compose.yml in the following directories:

 - smarthome/client
 - smarthome/server